tdauth/wc3-mock-system/README.md

 * Custom chat GUI with mute and taunt buttons.
 * AI support: Enable some standard taunts for the AI.
 The AI could react to your taunts or send some depending on the game situation.
 * AI commands: Some taunts could work as real AI commands.
+* Some command like `-react` which reacts to the latest taunt which was send to you.
+This would only work for standard sounds from the game.

 ## Links